Syrian rebel leader threatens to escalate attacks

 On Sunday, the Arab Parliament, an 88-member committee of delegates from each of the League's member states, called for the monitors to leave Syria, saying their mission was providing cover for unabated violence and abuses by the government.

-(Additional reporting by Khaled Yacoub Oweis in Amman and Mariam Karouny in Beirut; Editing by Mark Heinrich)
+(Additional reporting by Khaled Yacoub Oweis in Amman; Editing by Andrew Heavens)